toriborish/Recipes/docs/source/Recipes/Desserts/PineappleCookies.rst

 .. rubric:: References

 From Armin and Amalia.

 .. note::

    The pineapple jam stores really well in the freezer.
    Last time I did this, I made jam from one pineapple, and it lasted me through several batches of cookies.
    Making the jam is the most time intensive part.
    I may have skipped the refrigerate step some of the times I've made these (I don't remember doing it, but it's been a while).

+.. sectionauthor:: Tori